awsdocs/aws-doc-sdk-examples/gov2/iam/README.md

 The unit test accepts a similar value in _config.json_.

-### DeleteUser/DeleteUserv2.go

-This example deletes an IAM user.

-`go run DeleteUserv2.go -u USER-NAME`

-- _USER-NAME_ is the name of the user to delete.

-The unit test accepts a similar value in _config.json_.

 ### DetachUserPolicy/DetachUserPolicyv2.go

 This example detaches an Amazon DynamoDB full-access policy from an IAM role.